clj-commons/manifold/README.md

 :foo
 ```

-However, similar to Clojure's futures, deferreds in Manifold can also represent errors.
+However, unlike Clojure's futures, deferreds in Manifold can also represent errors.
 Crucially, they also allow for callbacks to be registered, rather than simply blocking on dereferencing.

 ```clj
 > (def d (d/deferred))